April 30, 2021 • 4 minute read

 Now is the time to fix the code, infrastructure configuration, or what caused the bug or regression.
 Turning the lamp green is often the easy part.

-You should consider if the severity of the bug merits a post-mortem.
+You should consider if the severity of the bug merits an incident debrief (traditionally called post-mortem).

-This guide seems like a great resource if you want to learn more about incident management using post-mortem.
+This guide by Atlassian or this one by incident.io seems like a great resources if you want to learn more about incident management and debriefs.